You can now buy the classic A.F.0210. strap

 What will happen next for an interested person?

-The crowdfunding site will go live soon, and if you send an email to us on email@example.com we will keep in touch, and let you know.
+If you send an email to us on email@example.com we will keep in touch, and let you know.

 Or, simply enter a comment in the field below.